-3D Solid Modeling is an introductory course in designing parts and preparing basic mechanical drawings used in the machine trades industry.
+An introductory course in designing parts and preparing basic mechanical drawings used in the machine trades industry.
 Students will learn the proper use of software, drafting and design techniques and the graphic presentation of mechanical components.
 Students will learn to understand dimensioning, orthographic projection and isometric drawing.
 Students will use computer software to develop manufacturing parts and drawings, and a 3D printer to print parts.